Stocks head for best week of 2024 as wild summer ride continues

 The sharp turnaround in market sentiment came after a batch of U.S. data this week showed inflation was moderating but retail spending was robust.

-That has helped the market narrative move away from recession concerns, sparked by a weak U.S. jobs report in early August, to confidence the economy can keep growing as price pressures ease.
-Softer inflation data has reinforced expectations of a Fed rate cut in September.
+That has helped the market narrative move away from recession concerns, sparked by a weak U.S. jobs report in early August, to confidence the economy can keep growing.
+Softer inflation data has also reinforced expectations of a Fed rate cut in September.

-This so-called soft landing scenario may not hold, Aviva Investors multi-asset portfolio manager Sotirios Nakos cautioned, who suspected markets could keep swinging with every new economic data point.
+The so-called soft landing scenario may not hold, Aviva Investors multi-asset portfolio manager Sotirios Nakos cautioned, adding that markets could keep swinging with every new economic data point.
 "The market went very quickly to price more negative data and now what we're primarily seeing is the rapid unwinding of that," he said.

 "I do not think a lot of money has participated in this bounceback," he added, noting that thin summer trading conditions in August would have exacerbated market moves.

-S&P 500 futures rose 0.12% to put the blue chip share index on course for an almost 4% weekly gain.
-Contracts tracking the tech-heavy Nasdaq 100 also rose.
+S&P 500 futures rose 0.1% to put the blue chip share index on course for an almost 4% weekly gain.
+Contracts tracking the tech-heavy Nasdaq 100 added 0.3%.

-Markets expect the U.S. Federal Reserve to lower borrowing costs from a 23-year high next month but have reduced their bets of an emergency 50-basis-point cut to 25% from 55% a week ago, the CME FedWatch tool showed.
+Traders expect the U.S. Federal Reserve to lower borrowing costs from a 23-year high next month but have reduced their bets for an emergency 50-basis-point cut to 25%, down from 55% a week ago, the CME FedWatch tool showed.

-"The totality of data tells us disinflation is continuing and the Fed is almost certain to cut rates in September by 25 bps," said David Chao, Invesco's global market strategist for Asia Pacific ex-Japan.
+Invesco multi-asset fund manager David Aujla said the U.S. was unlikely to go into recession.
+But markets likely would be more volatile through to the end of this year, he said, particularly around November's U.S. presidential election.

-"But I do believe that the July inflation report diminishes the chances of a super-size cut."
+"We prefer to focus on fundamentals in guiding our investment decisions," he added.

 In Asia on Friday, Japan's Topix jumped nearly 3% and Hong Kong's Hang Seng Index rose 1.8%.